pytesNET/rat.rollup-plugin-sass/README.md

 -   Adds a few more options, such as banner and footer.
 -   Requires node.js version 14.13.0 or above.
 -   Written in TypeScript.
--   Does not support postcss and (pre-) processors in general.
 -   Does not support using other SASS libraries (DartSASS is the only supported lib).
 -   Fails on error per default (not changable).
 -   Skipping SASS imports must be done with `RatSassSkip` instead of `output: false`.
--   Provided functions are not (really) compatible.

 Installation